maegnes/thesis-code/README.md

 # thesis-code

-/Dartboard: a javascript class to draw a dartboard into a canvas container
+Dartboard: a javascript class to draw a dartboard into a HTML5 canvas container

-/RatchetWebSocket: example implementation of a ratchet web socket
+RatchetWebSocket: rudimentary implementation of a ratchet web socket server